LoveMig6334/Mock-AI-Flask-API/README.md

 ## Import Structure

-The project uses a flat import structure within the `src` directory:
+The project uses a structured import approach:

-- Files within `src/` use relative imports (e.g., `from logger import setup_logger`)
+- Files within `src/backend/` use relative imports (e.g., `from logger import setup_logger`)
-- External scripts like `example_logging.py` add the `src` directory to the Python path
+- External scripts like `example_logging.py` add the `src/backend` directory to the Python path

 See `TROUBLESHOOTING.md` for more details on handling import issues.